charlasu/7_Days_of_Earthquakes/README.md

 Every time the map loads, the data from the United States Geological Survey updates with the most recent set of tremors.

-So if you feel the earth move under your feet
+So if you feel the earth move under your feet, and you feel the sky tumbling down ... check this map!

 ![Access Matters](/Global_Tremors_Week_of_181013_to_181020.png)